Smb1234567/dataquest1/README.md

-Below is a sample README section you can add to your repository to explain the data cleaning process:
+Below is a sample README that help in explaining the data cleaning process:

 ---